Warped geometric information on the optimisation of Euclidean functions: The choice of warp function

 In the previous calculations across the paper the gradient of the warp function $\psi^2$ was required.
-For this particular choice of warp function we obtain its gradient as follows.
-Denote $W_{\sigma}$ $=$ $\sqrt{\sigma^2 + \| \nabla \ell \|^2}$.
-Therefore the gradient is
+For this particular choice of warp function we obtain its gradient and time derivative as follows.
+Denote $W_{\sigma}$ $=$ $\sqrt{\sigma^2 + \| \nabla \ell \|^2}$, we have